yutongsi/SDG7-Hashtag-Co-Occurence-Network/README.md

 **Prerequisites:**
    - Ensure you have access to the required programming environments (e.g., Jupyter Notebook for P.1 and P.2, R for P.3).
-   - Install the necessary dependencies (e.g., Tweepy, igraph).
+   - Install the necessary dependencies (e.g., Twarc2, igraph).

 ### Notes